mattefowler/pypg/README.md

 * value validation
 * units of measure

-By composing decorator-like objects, here called Traits, Property objects provide an expressive but powerful syntax for defining not just data, but also runtime-behaviors, that should occur with data access semantics.
+By composing decorator-like objects, here called Traits, Property objects provide an expressive but powerful syntax for defining not just data, but also runtime-behaviors that should occur with data access semantics.
 For more examples, see:

 https://github.com/mattefowler/pypg/blob/main/tests/test_traits.py